aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/render-solid-gridline-while-converting-excel-to-pdf/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-For compatibility with older versions, Aspose.Cells renders gridline as dotted line by default while converting Excel to PDF.
-However, modern Excel renders gridline as solid line in nowadays.
+For compatibility with older versions, Aspose.Cells renders gridlines as dotted lines by default when converting Excel to PDF.
+However, modern Excel renders gridlines as solid lines nowadays.

-With option [PdfSaveOptions.GridlineTypes](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/gridlinetype/), Aspose.Cells can also render gridline as solid line.
+With the option [PdfSaveOptions.GridlineTypes](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/gridlinetype/), Aspose.Cells can also render gridlines as solid lines.

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Docs-Pdf-SolidGridlineInPdf.cs" >}}